 Disclosure: This article contains affiliate links, which generate income for this free website at no cost to you.
 This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Putting together a diversified investment portfolio can be uncomplicated and performed in the solitude of my home.
 I can use online tools provided by brokerage firms to quickly build investment portfolios.

 These tools don't substitute for customized investment recommendations.
 The portfolios suggested may or may not be suitable for specific objectives.
 And, though they're typically diversified portfolios, diversification doesn't protect against loss all the time or guarantee a profit.
 But they're free to use and they can offer insights into how a portfolio is constructed.

-Vanguard and Schwab offer particularly easy-to-use tools to construct low-cost, diversified investment portfolios.
+Schwab offers an easy-to-use tool to construct low-cost, diversified investment portfolios.
 Here are key features:

 - The model portfolios and/or portfolio suggestions are presented before the prompts to invest real money so portfolios can be viewed without commitment

 - The presentations indicate asset allocations (the percentage of funds allocated among domestic stocks, international stocks, domestic bonds, international bonds, etc.)

 - There are specific suggestions for underlying investments consisting of ETFs or mutual funds